SITC-ITC110/templates/Unity Projects/README.md

 Tanks
 2D games

-And, if you are really adventures, it is easy to integrate VR in to Unity.
+And, if you are really adventurous, it is easy to integrate VR in to Unity.